 That approach is responsible for a comment I received on a post that reminded me why I feel so strongly about being my complete self in these posts.
 A reader commented:

-“Even as someone who has left the Christian path behind, I still find uber-value in the positive works and words from folks like you and Sandi.
-I think, by the way, that the Christ of genuine humility is far more loving and powerful than the brittle “control-freak superiority” version of Christ that I ran away from.
+“Even as someone who has left the Christian path behind, I still find uber-value in the positive works and words from folks like you… I think, by the way, that the Christ of genuine humility is far more loving and powerful than the brittle “control-freak superiority” version of Christ that I ran away from.
 You provide great words of wisdom and I like that you are encouraging us to always do better, even and especially if it means superseding leadership.
 Thank you.”

 Wow… someone who has walked away from Christianity but still finds the love and power of Jesus attractive, which really isn’t that uncommon.
 For centuries, people have been drawn to Jesus only to be discouraged by people.
 When a reporter asked Gandhi what he thought of Christianity he replied, “I like their Christ very much.
 It is their Christians I do not like.”